DoctorWkt/FISC/Docs/journal.md

 ## Thu 25 Jun 22:25:20 AEST 2020

-If we can't set the stack pointer's value manually, but we can increment and decrement it, then at least I can write code to increment it to a known value:
+If we can't set the stack pointer's value manually, but we can increment and decrement it, then at least I can write code to decrement it to a known value:

 ```
 # Force the Stack Pointer to have a specific value, $FFFF